jdb/jdb.github.com/concurrent.rst

-From the Python virtual machine, via the libc, down to the processor instructions, an increment is composed of a variable read and an addition and is not atomic by default.
+From the Python virtual machine, via the libc, down to the processor instructions, an increment is composed of a variable read and an addition and is not atomic by default, there is nothing to prevent the interruption of a thread in the middle of ``counter +=1``.
 To avoid the effect of a big blind chainsaw messing with a subtle variable increment, threads must use defensive techniques: they define *critical sections* using locks and refuse to enter one until every other thread has left the critical section.
 Here is a correct version of the *incr* version using a lock dedicated to the *counter* ressource.

 >>> from threading import Lock
 >>> lock = Lock()